The gut-brain connection

 A healthy gut lining is vital to prevent inflammation and unwanted immune reactions:

-- Collagen and bone broth (or Agar Agar as a vegan alternative)
+- Collagen and bone broth (or agar-agar as a vegan alternative) helps heal and maintain the intestinal wall.,

-- Medicinal plants such as aloe vera and Ulmus rubra for the regeneration of the intestinal mucosa
+- Medicinal plants such as aloe vera and psyllium husk promote the regeneration of the intestinal mucosa.,

 Avoiding Factors That Are Harmful to the Microbiome